The role of government and law enforcement agencies in combating cybercrime

 Cyber Security Laws & Regulations

-Governments enact various cyber security laws & regulations aimed at preventing cybercrime & protecting sensitive information:
+The role of government and law enforcement agencies in combating cybercrime: the governments enact various cyber security laws & regulations aimed at preventing cybercrime & protecting sensitive information:

 - Data breach notification laws: Requiring companies to disclose data breaches so impacted individuals can take protective actions.